 Click for more info on the DC-DC converter module.

 The board uses three double-row female headers to create a socket for the Mega 2560 Pro MCU module.

 With these sockets soldered in place, every pin on the Mega 2560 Pro MCU module is brought out to 3-hole patterns that run the length of the board on either side of the MCU module.
 This allows three solder connection points for each I/O pin.
 Each of the pins is clearly labeled with the basic pin name such as D32 or A15.

-In some cases, it may be useful to populate one of the three holes with single-row of female headers like found on a standard Mega 2560 which will allow breadboard jumpers to be used with the module.
+In some cases, it may be useful to populate one of the three holes with single-row of female headers (or male headers) like found on a standard Mega 2560 which will allow breadboard jumpers to be used with the module.

 The optional component kit comes with the correct size double-row female headers (2×3, 2×16, 2×21) to form the socket.
-Optionally larger double-row female headers can be carefully cut down to the length required to create the socket.
+Optionally if assembling out of your parts bin, larger double-row female headers can be carefully cut down to the length required to create the socket.

 When soldering the female headers, it is highly recommended to install them on the Mega 2560 Pro MCU module male headers first and then insert that into the proto board for soldering.

 That will help insure that all the pins will line up and the MCU module can be easily inserted and removed from the socket.